andrei-punko/cv/CV/Andrei_Punko_CV_(eng).md

 - Location: Minsk, Belarus
 - Timezone: GMT+3
 - Likes: coding, swimming, reading
-- Not interested in projects related to gambling, forex, dating, advertising or other immoral activity
+- Not interested in projects related to gambling, forex, casino or other immoral activity
-- Not interested in projects related to Russian government, prefer to work with EU / US customers
+- Prefer to avoid if possible projects related to Russian government
+- Remote work format is preferred

 ## Companies / Projects